 Town Water resource Status Drinking Water Storage Capacity Upgrading Requirement Estimated costing requires.
-Own funding Citrusdal Water is sourced from:1.
-Olifantsrivier which has completely dried up.2.
-Two boreholes which are under stress.
+Own funding Citrusdal Water is sourced from: 1.
+Olifantsrivier which has completely dried up.
+2. Two boreholes which are under stress.
 3.3ML which is insufficient and highly stressed for the Citrusdal residents, Industrials, hospitals and four education centrums.
 Short term: An additional Borehole and water tanker.
 Long term: 3ML reservoir.
 R2.5M for the Borehole.
 R9M for the reservoir.
 R500 000 for Water tanker.
 Total amount: R12M.
 None Graafwater Water is sourced from: 1.
 Two boreholes 1ML reservoir which is insufficient and very stressed Short term: 1.5ML reservoir which is critical.
 R2.6M for the construction of the reservoir.
-Total: R2.6M 3M

-Town Water resource Status Drinking Water Upgrading Estimated costing Own Storage Capacity Requirement requires. funding Clanwilliam Water is sourced from: 1.
+Total: R2.6M 3M Clanwilliam Water is sourced from: 1.
 Olifants dam which is under stress.
 2. Jan Dissels river which is under stress.
 Both resources are stressed because of the last poor rain fall season.
 We make full time use of both resources.
 5.3ML reservoir storage capacity.
 Currently stress at the storage facilities is when the Jan Dissels River dry up and the Olifantsdam pumping capacity is too low to supply sufficient water.
 Short to medium term: 1.
 Pump Station upgrading (Olifantsdam pump station).
-2. Rising Pipe line.
-1. R10M for the Pump Station.
-2. R6.
-3M for the Rising pipe line.
-3. R2.5M for additional borehole Total amount: R18.8M None Wuppertal Tra Tra River which is under severe stress and cannot provides sufficient water for both drinking purposes and irrigation/farming activities.
+2. Rising Pipeline.
+R10M for the Pump Station.
+R6.
+3M for the Rising pipeline.
+R2.5M for additional borehole Total amount: R18.8M None Wuppertal Tra Tra River which is under severe stress and cannot provides sufficient water for both drinking purposes and irrigation/farming activities.
 200 kl reservoir is getting water from the river.
 The communities are most of the time without water.
 Water tanker and jo jo tanks to supply water regularly.
 A borehole to sustain water provision.
 Water tanker R2.5 M and jo jo tanks: R600 000.
 Total: R3.1M None Algeria Insufficient water from a spring.
-The dry season and low rainfalls causes the stream to be very poor.
+The dry season and low rainfalls cause the stream to be very poor.
 200kl reservoir which would be sufficient if the source could produce adequate water.
-Long term: A borehole and pipe line.
+Long term: A borehole and pipeline.
 Short term: Water tanker to transport water to the reservoir.
 R2.3M for the borehole.
 Water Tanker to supply water to the Reservoir: R500 000.
 Total: R2.8M None Elandskloof Insufficient water from a spring.
 The dry season and low rainfalls caused the stream to be very poor.
 Storage reservoirs are insufficient and put the community heavily under stress.
 Short term: Drilling of a borehole and a Water tanker to supply water to the reservoirs Drilling of a borehole: R2.
 3M Water Tanker: R500 000.
 Total: R2.8M None Lamberts Bay Two boreholes supply the residents, industries and all community services institutions.
 The underground water resource is severely under pressure and we need to make provision for additional water provision from another resource.
 The storage capacity is not under stress.
-The completion of the Desalination plant.
-R20M for the completion of the Desalination plant None All towns requirements Cederberg municipality needs jo jo tanks to respond to emergencies at rural areas where the poorest of the poor are most vulnerable.
+The completion of the Desalination Plant.
+R20M for the completion of the Desalination Plant None

+Town Water resource Status Drinking Water Storage Capacity Upgrading Requirement Estimated costing requires.
+Own funding All towns requirements Cederberg municipality needs jo jo tanks to respond to emergencies at rural areas where the poorest of the poor are most vulnerable.
 The purchasing of 50 jo jo tanks.
-R200 000 None All towns Studies Underground water levels studies.
+R200 000 None All towns studies Underground water level studies.
 This will inform Cederberg of the status underground water levels to determine the way forward for towns relying on underground water resources.
 R200 000 None

-Drought Assessment
+Table 103:Drought Assessment